-In addition to contingencies and claims relating to environmental compliance matters, we may from time to time be subject to legal or regulatory proceedings and claims related to our business operations which may adversely affect our financial condition and operating results.
+In addition to contingencies and claims relating to environmental compliance matters, we may from time to time be subject to legal or regulatory proceedings and claims related to our business operations which may have a material adverse effect on our financial condition and operating results.

-In addition to contingencies and claims relating to environmental compliance matters, we are subject from time to time to legal or regulatory proceedings, including, without limitation, with respect to tax matters, and to claims and disputes arising from the conduct of our business operations, including personal injury claims, customer contract matters and employment claims such as claims alleging violations of, and damages under, the Fair Labor Standards Act (the "FLSA").
+In addition to contingencies and claims relating to environmental matters, we are subject from time to time to legal or regulatory proceedings, including, without limitation, with respect to tax matters, and to claims and disputes arising from the conduct of our business operations, including personal injury claims, customer contract matters and employment claims such as claims alleging violations of, and damages under, the Fair Labor Standards Act (the "FLSA").
 Refer to Note 11, "Commitments and Contingencies", of our Consolidated Financial Statements for further discussion.
-For example, in the fourth quarter of fiscal 2022, the Mexican federal tax authority issued a tax assessment on our subsidiary in Mexico for fiscal 2016 import taxes, value added taxes and custom processing fees of over \$17.0 million, plus surcharges, fines and penalties of \$67.7 million for a total assessment of \$84.7 million, which accrues interest and other charges.
-We disagree with such tax assessment and are challenging the validity of the tax assessment through an appeal process.
+For example, in the fourth quarter of fiscal 2022, the Mexican federal tax authority issued a tax assessment on our subsidiary in Mexico for fiscal 2016 import taxes, value added taxes and custom processing fees of over \$17.0 million, plus surcharges, fines and penalties of \$67.7 million for a total assessment of \$84.7 million.
+We challenged the validity of the tax assessment through an appeal process.
+In the first quarter of fiscal 2025, the Federal Tax Court in Mexico made a determination partially in our favor.
+Following the Federal Tax Court's determination, we filed a constitutional action before the Federal Administrative Court.

 Certain of the claims to which we are subject are typically not covered by our available insurance.
 In addition, claims occasionally result in significant investigation and litigation expenses and, if successful, may result in material losses to us.
 Certain claims may also result in significant adverse publicity against us.
 As a consequence, successful claims against us not covered by our available insurance coverage or the adverse outcome of a legal or regulatory proceeding, or the impact of adverse publicity against us, could have a material adverse effect on our business, financial condition and results of operation.

-Failure to comply with state, federal and other rules and regulations to which we are subject may result in penalties or costs that could have a material adverse effect on our business.
+Failure to comply with state, federal, international and other laws, rules and regulations to which we are subject may result in penalties or costs that could have a material adverse effect on our business.